miyucy/brotli/README.md

 ## Development

-After checking out the repo, run `bin/setup` to install dependencies.
+After checking out the repo, run `bin/setup` to install bundle and Brotli C library dependencies.

-`git submodule update --init` to ensure the Brotli dependencies are available.

 Run `rake build` to build brotli extension for ruby.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.